• Skip to primary navigation

 Ingredients & Supplies

-Here are the ingredients and supplies that you need to make Chicken Alfredo in your Instant Pot:
+Here are the ingredients and supplies that you need to make this Chicken Alfredo recipe in your Instant Pot:

 • Instant Pot or electric pressure cooker (I use the 6qt)